-All residence halls will be closed during Thanksgiving, Christmas, between semesters, Easter, and spring break.
+All residence halls will be closed during Christmas and between semesters.
 As necessary repairs and cleaning will be done during these periods, the residence halls must be vacated.

 STANDARDS OF STUDENT CONDUCT

 The college student is considered a responsible adult.
 The student's enrollment indicates acceptance of those standards of conduct which appear in the Student Handbook.
 A copy of the Student Handbook may be obtained from the Office of Student Services.